Larry D. Wyche: Military career

 Wyche started his career in the enlisted ranks and achieved the rank of Sergeant while serving as a cavalry scout squad leader.
 Wyche was commissioned as a second lieutenant after graduation from Texas A&M University-Corpus Christi.
 His initial assignment was in the 267th Quartermaster Company, 240th Quartermaster Battalion, Fort Lee, VA where he served as a platoon leader.
 Following this assignment and attendance at the Quartermaster Officer Advance Course, he was assigned to Eighth United States Army, Korea where he commanded 114th Quartermaster Company, 2nd Quartermaster Group.
 Upon completing company command, Wyche attended Florida Institute of Technology where he completed studies for a Master's degree in Logistics Management.
 He was then assigned to the 5th Infantry Division, Fort Polk, LA where he served in Plans and Operations, and later as Supply and Services Officer, G-4.
 After a 2-year tour at Fort Polk, Wyche was assigned to the 2nd Armored Division, Fort Hood, TX where he served as the Chief of the Maintenance and Supply Branch, G-4.

 After his selection and subsequent completion of the U.S. Army Command and General Staff College, Fort Leavenworth, Kansas, he was assigned as Chief of Readiness, G-4, XVIII Airborne Corps, Fort Bragg, NC during Operation Uphold Democracy, Haiti.
 Following this assignment Wyche served as the S-3, 46th Corps Support Group and Executive Officer, 189th Corps Support Battalion, 1st Corps Support Command, Fort Bragg, NC.
-In 1997, Wyche return to Korea where he served as a Joint Logistics Plans Officer, C-4, United Nations Command/Combined Forces Command/United States Forces Korea.
+In 1997, Wyche returned to Korea where he served as a Joint Logistics Plans Officer, C-4, United Nations Command/Combined Forces Command/United States Forces Korea.
 Wyche returned to Fort Hood and commanded the 4th Forward Support Battalion, 4th Infantry Division, Fort Hood, TX.